darciemurphy03/Maths-Quiz-App/README.md

-I used Android Studio to create the UI and Firebase for the realtime database.
+I used Android Studio to create the UI, and Firebase for the realtime database.
 Firebase was used to populate questions, and authenticate users.

 The realtime database was populated